codex-storage/DAppNodePackage-codex/docs/README.md

 ## Known issues

- 1. Latest [Node.js LTS release 22](https://nodejs.org/en/about/previous-releases), is not supported and we should use version 20.
- 2. During local package build it is uploaded to the local IPFS node, but in the Dappnode UI package avatar is loaded from the https://gateway.ipfs.dappnode.io, so most probably it will not be shown and it is not so clear what is the issue.
+ 1. During local package build it is uploaded to the local IPFS node, but in the Dappnode UI package avatar is loaded from the https://gateway.ipfs.dappnode.io, so most probably it will not be shown and it is not so clear what is the issue.
 Maybe something is wrong with avatar or something else?
 We can use default avatar, which is known by Dappnode IPFS gateway.
- 3. File `getting-started.md` is not specified in the official documentation, but it exists and is very usefully.
+ 2. File `getting-started.md` is not specified in the official documentation, but it exists and is very usefully.
- 4. Dappnodesdk does not support `compose.yaml` file, [which is default and preferred](https://docs.docker.com/compose/intro/compose-application-model/).
+ 3. Dappnodesdk does not support `compose.yaml` file, [which is default and preferred](https://docs.docker.com/compose/intro/compose-application-model/).
- 5. Often time it can be more effective to [explorer existing packages](https://github.com/dappnode?q=DAppNodePackage&type=all&language=&sort=) configuration, than to use a documentation.
+ 4. Often time it can be more effective to [explorer existing packages](https://github.com/dappnode?q=DAppNodePackage&type=all&language=&sort=) configuration, than to use a documentation.
- 6. During the package build, Docker warn that ["the attribute `version` is obsolete"](https://docs.docker.com/reference/compose-file/version-and-name/#version-top-level-element-obsolete), but dappnodesdk will fail if we remove it - that is very confusing.
+ 5. During the package build, Docker warn that ["the attribute `version` is obsolete"](https://docs.docker.com/reference/compose-file/version-and-name/#version-top-level-element-obsolete), but dappnodesdk will fail if we remove it - that is very confusing.